trskop/tagged-exception-core/README.md

 --------

-* *tagged-exception-core* (directory `core/`) -- Provides interface similar to *extensible-exceptions*.
-It introduces `MonadException` class, which uses phantom types to tag code that may raise exception.
+* *tagged-exception-core* (directory `core/`) -- Provides interface similar to *extensible-exceptions*.  `Throws` monad transformer that uses phantom type to tag code that may raise exception.
+Intention is to make exceptions explicit and to enforce exception handling.
 * *tagged-exception-instances-comonad* (directory `instances-comonad/`) --
   Comonad instances for *tagged-excpeption-core* package.
 * *tagged-exception-lifting* (directory `lifting/`) -- Commonly used lifting